NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 NuGet will search for an environment variable named `NuGetPackageSourceCredentials_{name}`, where `{name}` is the value of `key="name"` in your *nuget.config* file's package source.
 The value of the environment variable must be `Username={username};Password={password}`, and may optionally include `;ValidAuthenticationTypes={types}`.
-If the environment variable doesn't match NuGet's convention, NuGet will silently ignore the environment variable, and continue searching for credentials for the package source elsewhere.
+If the environment variable doesn't match NuGet's convention, or the value doesn't meet NuGet's expected pattern, NuGet will silently ignore the environment variable, and continue searching for credentials for the package source elsewhere.
+There are no logs to signal that NuGet uses the credential from the environment variable, which can cause difficulties in debugging authentication problems if the environment variable contains an expired secret, and the new secret is added to a *nuget.config* file, since the config file has lower precedence.

+> [!TIP]
+> Using environment variables in CI/CD pipelines is an excellent choice to minimize the risk of secrets being captured in logs.

 For example, consider the following *nuget.config* file: